Ritalin Abuse Among Students

 Many students aren’t aware of Ritalin’s harmful side effects.
 Some of these may include an irregular heartbeat, problems with circulation, increased aggression or irritability, difficulty sleeping, and loss of appetite.
 High doses may cause paranoia, confusion, and hallucinations.

 When used correctly, Ritalin and other prescription stimulants truly help those with ADHD.
 But abuse of these prescriptions by those who don’t need it can cause health problems and lead students to become addicted to the high.
-This can lead to more substance abuse problems down the road.
+This can lead to more substance abuse problems down the road unless treatment is sought.

 Struggling with drug or alcohol addiction?